 - Outrun the Fireball: Ray and Megan successfully do this, when the farm house they'd been staying in is used as an explosive trap for the mosquitoes.

 - Scout-Out: After a tense moment, after Parks and Hendricks both mention having been through some tough things, including Vietnam, and if their expressions are anything to go by, they had seen some difficult stuff, and while Earl doesn't say anything, his face indicates that he'd seen a thing or two, Ray mentions that he was in Boy Scouts, and says that becoming a WEBLO was tough.
 This causes the other three to chuckle, breaking them out of their morbid mood.

-- Shout-Out: Here's three of them:
+- Shout-Out: Here's a few of them:

 - The alien arm hanging out of its spaceship at the beginning of the film is a clear reference to The War of the Worlds from 1953.